Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 Now in supervised learning, the general trend has been to do more "dumb steps" rather than less "smart steps".
 Don't worry about computing the Hessian, doing L-BFGS, doing any second order information.
 Hell, you don't even need fresh gradients in an asynchronous setting as noise can be a great regularizer.
 But in Reinforcement Learning, we have a lot more issues.
 First off, we want to be more sample efficient.
 Secondly, and much more importantly, is that in Reinforcement Learning changes to our policy will change the data we see in the future.
 If we take a step that is too big, we can destroy everything we have learned in the worst case.
 That is the motivation behind the name "Trust Regions", we want to stay in the regions of the RL problem that we have explored a lot and trust our network in those areas.

-There is a lot of math I need to review/learn to understand these techniques.
+_TODO_: There is a lot of math I need to review/learn to understand these techniques.
 I will leave them here for the future to explore the details and not just the intuition.

 [Trust Region Policy Optimization](https://arxiv.org/abs/1502.05477) The described work, solves the KL-divergence constrained optimization problem.

 [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) Solves the constrained KL-divergence problem, that is, it adds a penalty for divering the policy too much.
 The "clipped" objective of the paper is very simple and provides great results in practice (about equal to TRPO) for much less computation time and algorithmic complexity.

 [Actor Critic with Kronecker Trust Regions](https://arxiv.org/pdf/1708.05144.pdf) Provides an approximate solution to TRPO using Kronecker Trust Regions which is basically superior in every way to TRPO.
 Reaches great results and provides only small overhead on top of A2C.
 Interesting they use the n-step return for the advantage estimation instead of Generalized Advantage Estimation which I do think hurts their performance a bit.
 They should have added this and tuned the lambda parameter.

+__Using Reinforce-Like Methods in NLP and Computer Vision__:

+When using non-differentiable blocks in other systems like "hard attention" models in Image Captioning, you can use Reinforce like algorithms to provide gradient information.
+John Schulman provided a generalized framework for computation graphs that involve "stochastic computation" like hard attention models.
+[Stochastic Computation Graphs](https://arxiv.org/abs/1506.05254)

 Learning Resources: